-Violins are a very popular choice for many young musicians hoping to pick up a new skill.
-Violins have a unique sound and belongs to the soprano family.
-You could consider the violin to be the baby of the string family; it is the smallest of the instruments outlined, it includes an E string, and delivers the highest pitch.
-The violin has a wide range of sounds it can produce – partly due to its small size - and has been a popular choice for composers looking to create more technically challenging pieces.
-If you are sensitive to high pitched sounds, you may want to consider another instrument.
+You could consider the violin to be the baby of the string family.
+It is the smallest of the instruments outlined, delivers the highest pitch, and is a popular choice for young musicians hoping to pick up a new skill.
+The violin has a wide range of sounds it can produce, partly due to its small size, and has been a popular choice for composers looking to create more technically challenging pieces.
+Shop violins >>

-Violas are the more mature, older sibling to the violin.
-They produce a middle range pitch between violins and cellos and uses the alto clef.
-The rich, warm sounds of the viola can be attributed to their wider strings and the use of a C string.
-In addition to wider strings, the neck and body of a viola is wider than a violin but is still held in the horizontal position under the chin and uses a bow.
-The repertoire of composed pieces lacks across many genres, and isn’t nearly as varied as its counterparts, but there is something undeniably beautiful about this instrument.
+Violas are the mature, older sibling to the violin.
+They are slightly larger and produce a pitch lower than a violin but higher than a cello.
+The rich, warm tone of the viola can be attributed to the larger body, wider strings, and the use of a low C string.
+When it comes to viola music, the repertoire of composed pieces lacks across many genres but there is something undeniably beautiful about this instrument.
 Shop Violas >>

-Cellos are twice the size of violas, three times the size of violins, and must be played in a vertical position.
-If you like the idea of sitting down to play your instrument, the cello may be for you.
-Cellos produce a low, haunting tone, and sounds a lot like a human voice.
+Cellos are roughly three times the size of a violin and must be played in a vertical position while sitting.
+They produce a low, haunting tone that sounds a lot like a human voice.
 They can range from alto to soprano and are often used to maintain rhythm and harmony.
-The cello has a long and diverse past, with many famous musicians leaving their mark with this instrument.
-The repertoire is diverse with classical and modern pieces available.
+The cello has a long and diverse history, with many famous musicians leaving their mark with this instrument.
+The range of music is diverse with classical and modern pieces available.
+Shop Cellos >>